Hildorien/TemporalGeneralizedRules/README.md

 ## Temporal Generalized Association Rules

 This library provides four algorithms related to Association Rule mining.
+You can download this repository as a package with:

+pip install TemporalGeneralizedRules

 The algorithms are:
 - vertical_apriori
 - vertical_cumulate